Prince-kayi/PHP_Login_Page/ReadMe.md

 Setting Up the virtual Enviroment
-* You can run on HTML
+* runs on anyway PHP server